Mary Shelley's Frankenstein (pinball)

-Mary Shelley's Frankenstein is a 1995 pinball machine released by Sega Pinball.
-It is based in the film of the same name.
+Mary Shelley's Frankenstein is a 1995 pinball machine released by Sega Pinball in January 1995.
+It is based on the film of the same name.

+When the player started the game they could choose between the film soundtrack, or "Frankenstein".

 Layout

 The game uses three full-size flippers, two of which are at the bottom in the normal position while the third is located farther up the table.
 Other features include two regular-size triangular slingshots at the bottom of the table, along with an 'alive' kickback ball save at the left outlane.
-There are no under-the-playfield tunnels, however, but the game features two scoops; the Geneva scoop (lower) and the Sarcophagus scoop (upper).
+There are no under-the-playfield tunnels, but the game features two scoops; the Geneva scoop (lower) and the Sarcophagus scoop (upper).

 Four pop-bumpers can be found on the left side of the table, near an 'Ice-cave'; a small hole which, when targeted, will give the player a random bonus as well as relighting the alive kickback (if, already, unlit).
 There is a ramp at the back of the table which feeds the left inlane.
 Next to that, there is the "North Pole" VUK (Vertical up Kicker) which kicks up into a ramp that feeds the right inlane.
 The toy in this game is a model of Frankenstein's monster which, during 'Creature Multiball', will throw a ball down onto the playfield.